jbuitt/emwin-controller/README.md

    --force
 ```

-9. Create the link to the storage:
+9. Create the symbolic link so the web server has access to files in the storage directory:

 ```
 ./vendor/bin/sail artisan storage:link